luigiaceto/stuff-happens/README.md

 HTTP Method: POST

 Description: make a guess for the card position.
 If the guess i correct the body contains its misfortune index, otherwise the response body will be empty.
+The position starts from 0 and goes up to N (actual cards in hand), e.g. if I wanna guess a card between the first and second card in my hand I should send 1.
+If I wanna gues the card as the first in hand I should send 0, and if I wanna guess the last card then I'll send N.

 Request body:
 ```